containers/podman.io_old/getting-started/installation.md

 #### [Ubuntu](https://www.ubuntu.com)

-The libpod package is available in the official repositories for Ubuntu 20.10 and newer.
+The podman package is available in the official repositories for Ubuntu 20.10 and newer.

 ```bash